 The London art scene is massive and overwhelming.
-Out of hundreds of galleries and thousand of people who work in them, how do you know where to go and who to listen to?
+Out of hundreds of galleries and thousands of people who work in them, how do you know where to go and who to listen to?

 We asked a few hundred art professionals, curators, and artists to name their favourite galleries and we came up with a list of 70.
 Luckily for us, many museums and galleries were available for interviews and one of the most popular names was Kate MacGarry.

-This is the 13th interview out of the series of 20.
+This interview with Kate MacGarry is the 13th out of the series of 20.

 Tell us about your background and how you started the gallery?

 I went to art college but decided against pursuing a career as an artist.
 I worked in the art world for 10 years before opening the gallery which was essentially a way of working with artists.

 What does it take to make a successful commercial gallery?